 DNA extraction is one of the most modern of the biological sciences.
-It is used to diagnose many medical conditions and can also be used for genetic engineering of both plants and animals.
+Scientists and doctors use DNA extraction to diagnose many medical conditions to genetically engineer both plants and animals.
 DNA extraction can also be used to gather evidence in a crime investigation.

 DNA extraction is also the first step in genetic engineering of animals.
-Genetic engineering of animals is a very broad topic that ranges from changing a single gene to make, in an example from a Taiwanese research lab, a pig that glows in the dark.
-On the most complex end of the spectrum of animal genetic engineering is cloning, a process from which genetic identical animals can be made.
+Genetic engineering of animals is a very broad field that ranges from editing a single gene to transplanting genes from one animal into another.
+For example, a Taiwanese research lab transplanted jellyfish genes into pigs, causing them to glow in the dark.
+On the most complex end of the spectrum of animal genetic engineering is cloning, a process by which genetically identical animals can be made.

 DNA extraction is used as the initial step in manufacturing a number of pharmaceuticals.
-Pharmaceuticals made via recombinant genetics include bovine growth hormone (bVh) and human growth hormone (hGh).
-In addition to a number of other hormones, one of the most used is insulin.
+Pharmaceuticals made via recombinant genetics include the Hepatitis B vaccine and human growth hormone (hGh).
+In addition to a number of other hormones created using DNA extraction, one of the most widely used is insulin.

 Diagnosis of certain medical conditions can often be made from DNA extracted from a patient.
-Conditions that can be diagnosed by genetic testing include cystic fibrosis, sickle-cell anemia, fragile x syndrome, Huntington's disease, hemophilia A down's syndrome and Tay-Sachs disease.
-In addition to diagnosing existing diseases, also common is testing to see if a person is a carrier of a particular disease but does not have the disease.
+Conditions that can be diagnosed by genetic testing include cystic fibrosis, sickle-cell anemia, fragile x syndrome, Huntington's disease, hemophilia A, Down's syndrome and Tay-Sachs disease.
+In addition to diagnosing existing diseases, geneticists also commonly test whether a person is a carrier of a particular genetic condition but does not have any symptoms of the disease.

-A well-known use for genetic extraction is genetic fingerprinting, a process in which genetic material can be matched to genetic material at a crime scene, for example.
+A well-known use for genetic extraction is genetic fingerprinting, a process that matches genetic material from an individual with other genetic material available.
+One example is paternity testing, to determine someone’s biological father.
+Another common use for DNA extraction in identity verification is for forensic purposes.
+Genetic material from an individual can be compared to genetic material at a crime scene, such as blood, for example.
 Genetic verification has worked both to place a person at the scene of a crime and to exonerate people falsely convicted of a crime.